Last modified: January 26, 2021

 Other California Privacy Rights

 California’s “Shine the Light” law (Civil Code Section § 1798.83) permits users of our Website that are California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
-To make such a request, please send an email to firstname.lastname@example.org or write us at: Constellation Web Solutions, Inc. DBA Market Leader (“ML”), 1840 York Road, Timonium, MD 21093.
+To make such a request, please send an email to firstname.lastname@example.org or write us at: Market Leader Group Inc., doing business as Market Leader (“ML”), 1840 York Road, Timonium, MD 21093.